Ginxss/tfds/README.md

 ### reallocate(new capacity)
 *Runtime:* **O(1)**

+*Exceptions:* throws a tf::exception if new_capacity is zero or if it is too big and causes a bad_alloc.

 Reallocates the array with the new capacity 20:
 ```
 array.reallocate(20);
 ```
-The content of the array does not get erased, it gets copied into the new buffer.
+The content of the array gets copied into the new buffer.
+If new_capacity is smaller than the old capacity, only the elements up to that point get copied, the rest gets deleted.

 ---
 ---